Strategic Lateral Offset Procedure (SLOP)

 Where is SLOP Authorized?

-- Africa, various locations (according to the Jeppesen Airways Manual / Air Traffic Control / State Rules and Procedures - Africa).
+- Africa, almost all remote locations employ SLOP.
+Check the Jeppesen Airways Manual / Air Traffic Control / State Rules and Procedures - Africa) to be sure.
+Rule of thumb: if you are in radar contact, you probably should not SLOP.

 - New York, Oakland and Anchorage Oceanic FIRs (according to U.S. FAA guidance).